xianzhe18/bibtex-handler/README.md

 <h1 align="center">PHP BibTeX Handler 2.x</h1>
 <p align="center">
-    This is a clone of
+    This is forked from
     <a href="https://github.com/renanbr/bibtex-parser">renanbr/bibtex-parser</a>.
 </p>
 <p align="center">
     This is a
     <a href="https://www.ctan.org/pkg/bibtex">BibTeX</a>
-    parser written in
+    handler written in
     <a href="https://php.net">PHP</a>.
 </p>
 <p align="center">